Enhanced sampling methods for molecular dynamics simulations: Adaptive bias simulations

-In practice, $\Omega [U^{\mathrm{bias}}]$ is minimized by introducing a functional form for the bias potential $U^\mathrm{bias}(\vz,\boldsymbol{\alpha})$ that depends on a set of variational parameters $\boldsymbol{\alpha}$.
-We then go from an abstract functional minimization to a minimization of the multidimensional function $\Omega(\boldsymbol{\alpha}) = \Omega [U^{\mathrm{bias}}(\boldsymbol{\alpha})]$.
+In practice, $\Omega [U^{\mathrm{bias}}]$ is minimized by introducing a functional form for the bias potential $U_{\boldsymbol{\alpha}}^\mathrm{bias}(\vz)$ that depends on a set of variational parameters $\boldsymbol{\alpha}$.
+We then go from an abstract functional minimization to a minimization of the multidimensional function $\Omega(\boldsymbol{\alpha}) = \Omega [U_{\boldsymbol{\alpha}}^{\mathrm{bias}}]$.
 The elements of the gradient $\nabla \Omega(\boldsymbol{\alpha})$ are defined as

-The first term is an ensemble average obtained in the biased ensemble given by the \hyperlink{ref:biasingE}{biased potential energy} $\tilde{U}(\vx;\boldsymbol{\alpha}) = U(\vx) + U^{\mathrm{bias}}(\xi(\vx);\boldsymbol{\alpha})$, and the second term is an average over the \hyperlink{ref:targetdist}{target distribution}.
+The first term is an \hyperlink{ref:ensemble_average} {ensemble average} obtained in the biased ensemble given by the \hyperlink{ref:biasingE}{biased potential energy} $\tilde{U}_{\boldsymbol{\alpha}}(\vx) = U(\vx) + U_{\boldsymbol{\alpha}}^{\mathrm{bias}}(\xi(\vx))$, and the second term is an average over the \hyperlink{ref:targetdist}{target distribution} $p_{\mathrm{tg}}(\vz)$.
 The gradient is noisy due to the need of estimating the first term from a biased simulation.
-Therefore, it is better to employ stochastic optimization methods to minimize $\Omega(\boldsymbol{\alpha})$ by updating the bias potential iteratively.
+Therefore, it is better to employ stochastic optimization methods to minimize $\Omega({\boldsymbol{\alpha}})$ by iteratively updating the bias potential.